Better Information on Income Replacement Rates Needed to Help Workers Plan for Retirement

 Agency Affected: Department of Labor

 Comments: Department of Labor (DOL) officials told us that the agency has updated the instructions to add more information on common situations that would impact a worker's replacement rate.
 DOL officials also said the department is in the process of developing expanded options for the target saving rate worksheet/calculator.
 They said this would include identifying the data points needed from the user and adjustments to the user interface (to keep it user friendly) as well as the underlying calculations needed to provide alternative replacement rates within a generally acceptable range.
+As of June 2018, DOL officials reported that they do not have a specific timeframe for this project.
 Allowing workers to adjust the replacement rates used when calculating their retirement income needs would help workers better estimate what their individual planning needs may be.
 We will consider closing this recommendation when this effort has been completed.

 Recommendation: To help workers make appropriate adjustments to the replacement rates used in calculating their specific retirement income needs, the Secretary of Labor should modify its retirement planning tools to allow for some user flexibility in adjusting the replacement rate used in calculating retirement income needs.